its-francisco/GLITCH/docs.md

 - parsing/visiting of included/imported files (`include_vars`, `include_tasks`, `import_tasks`, `import_playbook`),
 - correct traversal bookkeeping (`visited_files`).

+## Evaluation
+made use of the anotated datasets in glitch-llm repository.
+Only puppet in the - dataset showed difference with the following false positives:

+An evaluation was made, leveraging the annotated datasets from the glitch-llm repository.
+Only the Puppet subset of the dataset exhibited differences, where a small number of additional false positives were observed.

+## Validation Process

+Validation was aided by Ruben Opdebeeck's replication package for the paper ["Control and Data Flow in Security Smell Detection for Infrastructure as Code: Is It Worth the Effort?"](https://doi.org/10.6084/m9.figshare.21929856).
+This made it possible to:

+- Analyze some cases where GASEL detected a security smell but GLITCH did not, to identify potential improvements or missed detections.
+- Investigate some cases where both tools detected a smell, with particular attention to findings involving variable indirection (indirection > 0), to validate the correctness of the dataflow extension.
+- Review some instances where GLITCH detected a smell but GASEL did not to confirm if these were false positives.

-## Next steps (WIP)
+## Next steps

 Dependency-aware traversal in `CFGBuilder` is still WIP.
-Current logic resolves and visits several dependency patterns and prevents cycles with `visited_files`, but it still needs hardening and broader coverage.
+Current logic resolves and visits several dependency patterns and prevents cycles with `visited_files`, but its coverage is limited to some ansible.

-Planned follow-up:
 - expand dependency path extraction/normalization across more provider-specific shapes,
-- tighten error handling/reporting for unresolved or invalid includes,
-- add configuration input for lexical scoping rules (so scope resolution policy is not hardcoded), including advanced language-specific scoping constructs beyond stack-based lexical lookup.
+- add configuration input for lexical scoping rules (so scope resolution policy is not hardcoded), including language-specific scoping constructs beyond stack-based lexical lookup.
-- formalize cross-file scope/value semantics for imported content,
 - extend tests for edge cases (relative paths, duplicate imports, recursive include graphs).